vektor-inc/vk-add-fonts-for-block-editor/readme.txt

 == Changelog ==

+* [ Specification Change ] Modify it to support non-block themes.

 = 0.1.0 =
 * [ Bug fix ] Fixed a bug that causes errors when the classic theme is activated.